 Data in use

-Azure provides built-in encryption, customer-managed keys, and integration with hardware security modules.
-These capabilities help organizations maintain control over sensitive data.
+Encryption must work consistently across environments and meet regulatory requirements.
+Azure provides built-in encryption, customer-managed keys, and integration with hardware security modules to help organizations maintain control over sensitive data.

 For additional guidance, see How to Secure Sensitive Data in Cloud Environments

+Security controls lose effectiveness when applied unevenly.
 Hybrid environments require centralized governance that extends across all connected systems.

 Azure Policy and Microsoft Defender for Cloud help organizations: